Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_3d.md

 plt.show()
 ```

 To add a colorbar, we need to assign the definition of the scatter plot to a variable which we then pass to the colorbar function.
-First, recreate the figure and axis instances:
+First, re-assign the figure and axis variables:

 ```python
 fig = plt.figure()